DIRA-SS:Dynamic Domain Incremental Regularised Adaptation -- Self-Supervised: Introduction

 In retraining of DNN classifiers, the optimiser modifies the decision boundary based on the samples used in training.
 During operation, there are usually only a few samples available for retraining.
 Retraining using few samples can result in a phenomenon known as \textit{catastrophic forgetting}, where the model fails to generalise to the domain distribution~\cite{Goodfellow2014}.
 Several methods have been developed, focusing on during operation adaptation of classifiers using few samples both in a supervised and unsupervised (or self-supervised) manner, e.g.~\cite{ghobrial2023dira, mirza2022norm, sun2019unsupervised, sun2020test}.
 State-of-the-art (SOTA) performance of adaptation during operation using few samples has been demonstrated by DIRA (Dynamic Incremental Regularised Adaption)~\cite{ghobrial2023dira}.
 However, DIRA relies on labelled retaining samples.

 In the theme of accelerating machine learning, waiting for human operators to provide labels hinders the adoption of such retraining approaches for systems that need to adapt promptly.
 Additionally, having a human in the loop to provide labels on demand, creates a cost bottleneck for the utilisation of adaptable machine learning techniques on a large scale.
 In this paper, we discuss the potential of making DIRA self-supervised, to create DIRA-SS.
-A full experimental evaluation of the success, effectiveness, and limits of DIRA-SS is left for future work.
-This paper is organised as follows, in Section~\ref{sec:related_work} we discuss related work.
-Section~\ref{sec:Exisitng_method} summarises existing work on DIRA.
-Section~\ref{sec:new_approach} discusses our proposed approach for applying self-supervision to DIRA.
+An experimental evaluation of the success, effectiveness, and limits of DIRA-SS is discussed in this section.
+The rest of this paper is organised as follows, in Section~\ref{sec:related_work} we discuss related work.
+Section~\ref{sec:method} introduces the method for DIRA-SS.
+Experimentation setup is explained in section~\ref{sec:experimentation}.
+Results and discussion handled by section~\ref{sec:results}.
+Further ablation studies are discussed in section~\ref{sec:ablation}.
+Lastly, section~\ref{sec:conclusions} concludes and discusses future works.